 We design, develop, manufacture, sell and support precision, high performance advanced semiconductor wafer probe cards.
-In 2002, we were the leader in the advanced wafer probe card market in terms of revenues.
+In 2001, the latest period for which market data is available, we were the leader in the advanced wafer probe card market in terms of revenues.
 Our products are based on our proprietary MicroSpringTM interconnect technology, which includes resilient spring-like contacts that we manufacture using precision micro-machining and scalable semiconductor-like wafer fabrication processes.
 Our technology enables us to produce wafer probe cards for test applications that require reliability, speed, precision and signal integrity.

-The semiconductor industry has historically separated the manufacture of chips into two distinct parts: the front-end wafer fabrication process and the back-end assembly, packaging and final test process.
+The semiconductor industry has historically separated the manufacture of chips into two distinct parts: the front-end wafer fabrication process and the backend assembly, packaging and final test process.
 Test is a critical and expensive part of semiconductor manufacturing and is performed in both the front-end and back-end processes.
 In the front-end, wafer probe test is performed on the whole wafer using wafer probe cards, and in the back-end, final test is performed on the individual packaged chip.